white-miku/yii2-alogger/README.md

     "type": "git"
 }
 ```
-and the fillowing line to the `require` section of your `composer.json` file:
+and the following line to the `require` section of your `composer.json` file:

 ```
 "white-miku/yii2-alogger": "*"